 The Company's related parties include its subsidiaries, associates over which it exercises significant influence, and key management personnel.
 Key management personnel include officers, directors or companies with common directors of the Company.
-The remuneration of the Company's directors and other key management personnel during the year ended December 31, are as follows:
+The remuneration of the Company's directors and other key management personnel during the period ended March 31, are as follows:

-(Denominated in '000 USD) 2016 2015 Short-term employee benefits included in salary and consulting \$ 304 \$ 120 Director's fees included in professional fess 16 109 Share-based compensation 290 5 204 Legal fees included in professional fees 73 93 Consulting fees included in salary and consulting 193 127
+Denominated in thousands ('000) 2018 2017 Short-term employee benefits included in salary and consulting \$ 72 \$ 82 Director's fees included in professional fess 30 28 Share-based compensation 38 114 Legal fees included in professional fees - 20 Consulting fees included in salary and consulting 27 27 \$ 188 \$ 271

-Short-term employee benefits include salaries incurred within the last twelve months of the statement of financial position date and other annual employee benefits.
+Short-term employee benefits include salaries incurred within the period to the statement of financial position date and other annual employee benefits.
+They are included in cost of sales, administrative expenses and exploration and evaluation properties.